Yaadang/java-maven-app/readme.md

 Update Jenkinsfile:

-    Modify Jenkinsfile to cater to the ECR setup and deployment.
+    Modify Jenkinsfile to cater to the ECR setup and deployment. bash
+    kubectl create deployment ## if you havent yet created a EKS cluster using the jenkins server.
     Use the Deployment and service files to connect, build, version increment and deploy to the EKS cluster that it created and connected to

 Execute the Jenkins Pipeline: